Sambou Sissoko

+Personal life

+Sissoko was born in Clamart, France and has French nationality.
+He is of Malian descent.

 Club career

 Sissoko made his professional debut with Tours in a 1–0 Ligue 2 loss to Stade de Reims on 11 August 2017.

 In January 2019, he signed a four-year contract with Reims.
 He was loaned to Quevilly-Rouen for the 2020–21 season on 16 October 2020.

 On 30 June 2022, Sissoko moved to Seraing in Belgium on a two-year deal.
+On 20 December 2023, Sissoko and Seraing agreed to terminate the contract.

+On 14 February 2024, Sissoko signed with Vorskla Poltava in Ukraine, for an undisclosed term.

+On 30 August 2024, Sissoko moved to Valenciennes.

 International career

-Born in France, Sissoko is of Malian descent.
 Sissoko is a youth international for France at the U19 level.